Obstructions for three-coloring graphs without induced paths on six vertices: Proof of Theorem

 Let $G$ be a 4-critical $P_6$-free graph.
-If $G$ is diamond-free, we are done by \ref{lem:diamondfree}.
+Suppose that $G \notin \mathcal L$ and that $|V(G)|$ is minimal with respect to this property.
+If $G$ is diamond-free, Lemma~\ref{lem:diamondfree} implies $G\in \mathcal L$, a contradiction.
 We may thus assume that there is a maximal tripod $T=(A_1,A_2,A_3)$ in $G$ which is not just a triangle.